Self-Transcendence Part I

 On the contrary.
 I was and remain attracted to what is difficult.
 I'm attracted to problems.
 In fact, to the entire problem-solving process, from problem-awareness, problem-searching, problem-location, problem-identification, solution postponement, data-gathering, and problem solution, or proposal, knowing all along that any solution can only be temporary and never true.

 And what could be more difficult and dangerous than devoting one’s life to continuous learning, change, and growth?
 Especially in a world gone mad exactly because it's filled with people who pretend to care more about changing the world and saving the planet, and not at all about learning, change, and growth.
-As if you could do one without the other, and as if you could do both without living dangerously to use Nietzsche's superb phrase.
+As if you could change the world and save the planet without learning change, and growth, and as if you could do both without facing difficulties or living dangerously, to use Nietzsche's superb phrase.

 Why?
 Because a life without learning would be a slow death, which is a life most seem to want to live, and a life that I myself was living for a time, but for different reasons I couldn't adequately describe, understand, or explain.